Disclosure Games with Large Evidence Spaces

-We outline the proof for the ``if'' part here.
-Given a function \(V\) satisfying conditions 1 though 3 of Theorem \ref{thm1}, we want to find an equilibrium in which \(V\) is the sender's value function.
-First, notice that in any equilibrium, if \(V(e)>\xi(e)\) at some \(e\in E\), then \(e\) as a message is off-path, so \(\mu(e)=\nu(e)\), and \(\mathbf{a}^\star(e)=\xi(e)\); if \(V(e)\leq\xi(e)\), then the sender reports \(e\) when her evidence endowment is \(e\), and \(\mathbf{a}^\star(e)=V(e)\), \(\mu(e)=\phi^{-1}(V(e))\).
-Since \(\xi\) is determined by \(F_G\), \(F_B\) and \(\phi\), given any \(V:E\to\mathbb{R}\), the receiver's strategy \(\mathbf{a}^\star\) and belief \(\mu\) are determined in any candidate equilibrium.
-The remaining question is to find a reporting strategy \(\sigma^\star\) that is optimal and truth-leaning and makes \(\mu\) consistent with Bayes' rule at on-path messages.
+The induction process is outlined here.
+Given a function \(V\) satisfying the conditions in Theorem \ref{thm1}, we want to find an equilibrium in which \(V\) is the sender's value function.
+First, we observe that in any equilibrium, if \(V(e)>\xi(e)\) for some sender type \(e\in E\), then \(e\) as a message is off-path, i.e., \(\mu(e)=\nu(e)\), and \(\mathbf{a}^\star(e)=\xi(e)\); if \(V(e)\leq\xi(e)\), then the sender discloses truthfully when her evidence endowment is \(e\), and \(\mathbf{a}^\star(e)=V(e)\).
+Since \(\xi\) is determined by the distributions of evidence \(F_1,F_2,\dots,F_N\) and \(\phi\), given any function \(V\), the set of on-path messages, the receiver's strategy, and the receiver's off-path beliefs are determined in any candidate equilibrium.
+The remaining task is to construct a strategy of the sender and the receiver's beliefs at on-path messages, such that the strategy is sender optimal and truth-leaning, and the beliefs are consistent with Bayes' rule.
 To do so, let us consider the following induction process.
-Suppose that we have a candidate strategy of the sender defined on a lower contour set \(L\) in \(E\) and satisfying the following two properties: (i) sender optimality and truth-leaning are satisfied on \(L\), and (ii) the receiver's posterior belief at each on-path message \(m\in L\) calculated by Bayes' rule is at least \(\mu(m)\).
-If \(L=E\), the candidate strategy is an equilibrium strategy, and \(V\) is the sender's value function in this equilibrium.
-If \(L\subsetneq E\), condition 3 of Theorem \ref{thm1} ensures that there are ``slacks'' in property (ii), and we can extend the candidate reporting strategy beyond \(L\).
-In the proof of Theorem \ref{thm1}, we construct another candidate strategy which is defined on a lower contour set \(\tilde{L}\supsetneq L\) in \(E\) such that properties (i) and (ii) are satisfied on \(\tilde{L}\), and the two candidate strategies coincide on \(L\).
-If the evidence space is finite, the induction process solves an equilibrium strategy.
-If the evidence space is not finite, using transfinite induction, we show existence of an equilibrium such that \(V\) is the sender's value function.
+Suppose that we have a candidate strategy of the sender defined on a lower contour set \(L\) in \(E\) with the following properties: (i) sender optimality and truth-leaning are satisfied on \(L\), and (ii) given the sender's strategy, the receiver's sequentially rational action after observing an on-path message \(m\) in \(L\) is at least \(V(m)\).
+If \(L=E\), the candidate strategy is an equilibrium strategy, and \(V\) is the sender's value function in the resulted equilibrium.
+If \(L\subsetneq E\), condition 3 in Theorem \ref{thm1} ensures that there are slacks in property (ii), and we can extend the candidate strategy of the sender to a superset of \(L\).
+That is, we can find another candidate strategy which is defined on a lower contour set \(\tilde{L}\supsetneq L\) in \(E\) such that properties (i) and (ii) are satisfied on \(\tilde{L}\), and the two candidate strategies coincide on \(L\).
+If the evidence space is finite, this extension process solves an equilibrium strategy.
+If the evidence space is not finite, using transfinite induction, we show existence of an equilibrium in which \(V\) is the sender's value function.